(parents, children, fussy eating, picky eating, 0 – 10yrs)

 Not sure if your child is a fussy eater.
 Then take a look at my free checklist to find out.

-what can I do to support my fussy eater?
+what can I do? supporting fussy eaters

 If you know your child is a fussy eater then here are three top strategies to get you started.
 Remember it takes time, so don’t expect any instant changes.

-Have you considered a fussy eating workshop?
+Have you considered a workshop to help with supporting fussy eaters?

 What will I learn from a workshop?